clayne/SSEModdingGuide/README.md

 ## Installation Panel

-The Installation Panel is where all installed mods will be listed.
-You will be able to enable, disable, organize, and sort mods in this area.
+The _Installation Panel_ is where all installed mods will be listed.
+You will be able to enable, disable, organize, and sort mods in this panel.
 This section of the document will explain each UI element of the panel and how to use each element for your mods.

 ### Interface Elements